christorange/pet-safe/README.md

 For the first time of development, if the simulator doesn't show up, run `npx cap open ios/android` to open the workspace in Xcode/Android Studio, run the project there.
 Then run `npm run dev.ios/android`, this will link the code to simulator and enable hot updates.

-Everytime the dependencies or capacitor configs are changed, run `npx cap sync ios` and `npx sync android`.
+Everytime the dependencies or capacitor configs are changed, run `npx cap sync`.

 You can also use the Ionic extension for these procedures.